ess-dmsc/forward-epics-to-kafka/README.md

 Please have a look at the last 20 lines of `src/schemas/f142/f142.cxx` on how to register your plugin with the SchemaRegistry.
-There is no need to touch existing code at all to register a new plugin, but you probably want to at it to `CMakeLists.txt`.
+There is no need to touch existing code at all to register a new plugin, but you probably want to add it to `CMakeLists.txt`.
 There will be support for dynamic loading of shared objects also soon.
 Beware that converter instances are used from different threads.
 If the converter instance has state, it must take care of thread safety itself.